A Day in the Life of Sandra—a Director of Instruction for a District

 Sandra sleeps well at night.

 - Students and teachers can access Brightspace whenever they want to.
-With a system uptime of better than 99.9% uptime, Sandra knows that everyone will be able to access Brightspace anytime, making it easy for students to work around their part-time jobs and activities—without interrupting her downtime.
+With a system that consistently delivers 99.9% uptime, Sandra knows that everyone will be able to access Brightspace anytime, making it easy for students to work around their part-time jobs and activities—without interrupting her downtime.

 - Sandra knows that students’ data is secure and protected.
 Using a system with operational practices based on industry-leading security and privacy standards, she doesn’t have to worry that students’ data is at risk.